-Canadian Society of Immigration Consultants when Canada-at the urging of the country's heraldic enthusiasts - successfully patriated all heraldry control from the U.K. Overnight, an art once limited to medieval nobility was within reach of any Canadian with about \$2,000 and a sufficiently clean criminal record.
+"If people are willing, we'll be wild, if they want to be conservative we'll be conservative, but we're not short of ideas," said Chief Herald of Canada Claire Boudreau.
+"I know that what we do is above any standard that I've seen internationally.
+I can say we're the top; on that I have no question or hesitation." most wong kung har wun sun association of Canadian his- Toronto (Ontario) tory, any citizen le 15 juillet 2011 wanting a coat of arms had to go through the rigorous process of appealing to the 500-year-old College of Arms in London.
+That all changed in 1988 when Canada-at the urging of the country's heraldic enthusiasts successfully patriated all heraldry control from the U.K. Concession d'armoiries et de supports IN FAMILY·情義和睦·WE UNITE Overnight, an art once limited to medieval nobility was within reach of any Canadian with about \$2,000 and a sufficiently clean criminal record.
 In the words of the now 26-year-old Canadian Heraldic Authority, it exists to "ensure that all Canadians who wish to use heraldry will have access to it."
+"If people are willing, we'll be wild, if they want to be conservative we'll be conservative, but we're not short of ideas," said Ms. Boudreau.
 Much of this "wildness" comes in the form of consistently odd fauna choices.
-The Quebec City Ballet features a pair of "half-swan, half-gazelle" hybrids for its coat of arms.
-The Royal St. John's Regatta chose a pair of caribou mermaids.
-Winnipeger Philip Lee also opted for unusual mermaids; a bison-mermaid on the left and a dragon-mermaid on the right.
-As an official description reads, the fishtail bottoms of the two creatures are meant to symbolize Mr. Lee's skills in "water research and lim-
+The Quebec City Ballet features a pair of "half-swan, half-ga- FEDERAL COURT Ottawa, Ontario Grant of Arms, Supporters, Flag and Badges December 10, 2007 zelle" hybrids for its coat of arms.
+The Roy-St. John's Regatta chose a pair of caribou mermaids.
+Winnipeger Philip Lee also opted for unusual mermaids; bison-mermaid on the left and a dragon-mermaid on the right.
+As an official description reads, the fishtail bottoms of the two creatures are meant to symbolize Mr. Lee's skills in "water research and limnology studies."
+CANADIAN SOCIETY OF IMMIGRATION CONSULTANTS Grant of Arms, Supporters, Flag and Badge January 15, 2010 Vol. V, p.
+493